survivejs/react-book/manuscript/02_developing_with_webpack.md

 Hot Module Replacement gives us simple means to refresh the browser automatically as we make changes.
 The idea is that if we change our *app/component.js*, the browser will refresh itself.
 The same goes for possible CSS changes.
 That doesn't require a full refresh even.

 In order to make this work, we'll need to connect the generated bundle running in-memory to the development server.
 Webpack uses WebSocket based communication to achieve this.
-To keep things simple, we'll let Webpack to generate the client portion for us through the development server *inline* option.
+To keep things simple, we'll let Webpack generate the client portion for us through the development server *inline* option.
+The option will include the client side scripts needed by HMR to the bundle that Webpack generates.

 Beyond this we'll need to enable `HotModuleReplacementPlugin` to make the setup work.
 In addition I am going to enable HTML5 History API fallback as that is convenient default to have especially if you are dealing with advanced routing.
 Here's the setup: